sfmacdonald/Brick-Tamland/README.md

     - weather icon
     - temperature
     - wind speed
-    - humidity.
+    - humidity
-2. Maintain a search history list that
+2. Maintain a search history list that:
     - Adds the searched city to the history when a new search is performed.
     - Allow users to click on a city in the search history to view its current and future conditions.